Power considerations are often on your mind when towing a camper or trailer.

 Each of the 7 pins inside the plug provides a different facility that’s distinct from each other.
 Here is a breakdown list:

-Through the 7-pin system, various lights on the rear of the towable are managed to ensure that when you brake, the brake light illuminates at the back of the trailer or camper for other drivers to see.
+Through the 7-pin system, various lights on the rear of the towable are managed to ensure that when you brake, the brake light illuminates the rear of the trailer or camper for other drivers to see.

-Similarly, the brakes are activated via the brake controller output system too.
+Similarly, the brakes are activated via the brake controller output system.

-On the power side, 12-volt power is also fed through from the tow vehicle to the trailer or camper.
-This then charges the house batteries to ensure that they won’t lose their charge.
+On the power side, 12-volt power is fed through from the truck to the trailer or camper.
+The charge is received by the house batteries topping them up while underway.

 Read Also: How to Tell If a Deep Cycle Battery is Bad